RodrigoSarmento/ros_autonomous_robot/applications/README.md

 - Marker Finder Saver

-marker_finder_saver.cpp will find markers and save it id and position, it needs camera parameters, markers size and a ros rgb topic.
+marker_finder_saver.cpp will find markers and save it id and position, it needs camera parameters, markers size, 'marker_saver.txt' and a ros rgb topic.
 To save all markers for use after, use the program "keyboard_input" and type s.

 by default it will use "camera/rgb/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color

-- Autonomous Robot
+- Autonomous Robot it needs camera parameters, markers size, 'marker_saver.txt'(from marker_finder_saver.cpp).
+Autonomous_robot.cpp

-autonomous_robot.cpp will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the goal use "goal.cpp" and to send to a marker use "keyboard.cpp"
+will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the goal use "goal.cpp" and to send to a marker use "keyboard.cpp"

-Autonomous Robot needs two ros topics to work rgb and depth topic, by default it will use "camera/rgb/image_raw" and "camera/depth/image_raw", if you want to use an equivalente topic just type when launch the program as "./Autonomous Robot camera/rgb/image_color camera/depth/image.
+by default it will use "camera/rgb/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color

 - Motion estimator ros